Megan Rapinoe: 2013–2014: Lyon

-OL Reign, 2013–2023
+2013–2023: Seattle Reign

-In 2013, Rapinoe joined Seattle Reign FC to which she had been previously allocated in the National Women's Soccer League.
-Before Rapinoe joined the squad, the team had been struggling to score goals and were in ten games.
-With the addition of Rapinoe, her national team and former Seattle Sounders Women teammate, Hope Solo, and some lineup changes to the front line, the Reign improved their goal-scoring ability and turned their league record around.
-During a match against her former team in the WPS, the Chicago Red Stars, Rapinoe played a direct role in all of Seattle's four goals—leading the team to a 4–1 win over Chicago.
-After scoring two goals and serving one assist during the match, she was named NWSL Player of the Week for Week 16 for the 2013 NWSL season.
-Despite only playing approximately half of the season (12 out of 22 regular-season games), Rapinoe was the Reign's leading scorer with five goals.
+In June 2013, Rapinoe joined Seattle Reign FC in the middle of their inaugural season.
+(Note: Attributed to multiple references:) Before she arrived, the team had been struggling to score goals, and had a record over the last ten games.
+With the addition of Rapinoe and Hope Solo, as well as some other lineup changes, the Reign improved their goal-scoring ability and turned their league record around.
+During a 4–1 victory over the Chicago Red Stars, Rapinoe scored two goals and served one assist, and was named NWSL Player of the Week for week 16.
+Despite playing only 12 of the Reign's 22 regular-season games, Rapinoe was the team's leading scorer with five goals.

-After suffering a foot injury during the first home match of the 2014 season on April 14, Rapinoe sat out several games and made her second season appearance on July 3 against Western New York Flash.
-Her four goals and one assist during the regular season helped the Reign secure the league's regular-season title (NWSL Shield) with a record and 54 points—13 points ahead of the second place team, Kansas City.
-During the team's playoff semi-final match against Washington Spirit, Rapinoe scored a goal helping the Reign win 2–1 and advance to the championship final against Kansas City.
-Despite Rapinoe's goal during the championship final, the Reign was ultimately defeated by Kansas City 2–1.

-Rapinoe returned to the Reign for the 2015 season.
-During the team's first match against Western New York Flash, she scored her first professional hat trick and served an assist to Jess Fishlock to help the Reign defeat the Flash 5–1.
-She was subsequently named the league's NWSL Player of the Week for week 1 of the season.
+After suffering a foot injury during the first home match of the 2014 season on April 14, Rapinoe sat out several games.
+She returned to play on July 3 against Western New York Flash.
+Her four goals and one assist during the season helped the Reign secure the league's regular-season title, the NWSL Shield, with a record.
+During the playoff semifinals against Washington Spirit, Rapinoe scored a goal as the Reign won 2–1 and advanced to the championship final against Kansas City.
+The Reign lost the final 2–1, with Rapinoe scoring one goal.
+During the first match of the 2015 season, Rapinoe scored her first professional hat-trick as the Reign defeated the Western New York Flash 5–1.
+She was named the NWSL Player of the Week for week 1 of the season.